lucenta/BlockBuilder/README.md

 BlockBuilder is an improved, modularized version of [Fogleman's Python/Pyglet Minecraft](https://github.com/fogleman/Minecraft) with multiplayer capabilities.

+The pyglet library must be installed into order to run.
+Use pip to install pyglet.

 To run in single player (offline mode):
 ```
 python3 main.py -s